ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 Any framework would've worked to accomplish what we were trying to do, which is a simple webapp to communicate with our RPI.
 I opted for Angular, since I had already played around with it before.

 #### AWS Amplify
-The open-source Amplify Framework provides the following products to build fullstack iOS, Android, Flutter, Web, and React Native apps:
+The open-source Amplify Framework provides:
 - Amplify CLI - Configure all the services needed to power your backend through a simple command line interface.
 - Amplify Libraries - Use case-centric client libraries to integrate your app code with a backend using declarative interfaces.
 - Amplify UI Components - UI libraries for React, React Native, Angular, Ionic and Vue.

-For our project we only used the libraries and UI components from Amplify.
-The backend we needed for our webapp is powered by the Serverless framework, on which we elaborate a bit further down the blogpost.
+For our project we only used the libraries and UI components from Amplify for our Webapp.
+The backend we needed is powered by the Serverless framework, on which we'll elaborate a bit further down the blogpost.

 ##### AWS Cognito
 For the actual signing-in, signing-up and Access control we used [AWS Cognito](https://aws.amazon.com/cognito/), which provides us a complete service for Authentication & Authorization.